apache/calcite/site/develop/index.md

 the JIRA case number, like this:

 {% highlight text %}
-[CALCITE-345] AssertionError in RexToLixTranslator comparing to date literal (FirstName LastName)
+[CALCITE-345] AssertionError in RexToLixTranslator comparing to date literal
 {% endhighlight %}

 If your change had multiple commits, use `git rebase -i master` to